 Business interests - None

-Carla is Headteacher of Sherford Vale School which is part of the Westcountry Schools Trust.
-Carla was previously deputy headteacher of Victoria Road Primary School for 5 years.
-Carla is passionate about school improvement and has supported, and continues to support, other schools in their journey to success.
+Susie is the Interim Headteacher of Sherford Vale School which is part of the Westcountry Schools Trust.
+She is passionate about school improvement and has supported, and continues to support, other schools in their journey to success.
 She believes in the value of high quality early years provision and the importance of primary education in securing confident, creative learners.

 Business interests -

 My name is Tom and I’m 34.
 I am married to Meg and we have three young children, and we live in Elburton, very close to Sherford.
 I was recently appointed as the Church of England Minister for Sherford, responsible for providing spiritual and pastoral care to the residents of Sherford, as well as setting up a new Church of England church there in due course.
 I know the area well, having served my curacy in Elburton after I was ordained in September 2014.

 My family and I love Plymouth and the surrounding areas very much, and in our spare time we enjoy exploring the South Devon coastline and Dartmoor.
 I’m also a keen musician, enjoying playing and listening to a variety of styles of music.